jbyuki/one-small-step-for-vimkind/README.md

 ## Quickstart

-* Launch the server in the debuggee using `require"lua-debug".launch()`
+* Launch the server in the debuggee using `require"one-small-step-for-vimkind".launch()`
-* Open another Neovim instance
+* Open another Neovim instance with the source file
+* Place breakpoint
 * Connect using the DAP client
+* Run your script/plugin in the debuggee

 See [one-small-step-for-vimkind.txt](https://github.com/jbyuki/lua-debug.nvim/blob/main/doc/one-small-step-for-vimkind.txt) for more detailed instructions.